-Choral rehearsals, choir practice, singing in a choir, vocal ensembles, vocalists - these words conjure up images shaped by a specific vocabulary which translates into practice: the director stands in front of the choir, behind a music stand, and chooses the music to be performed; soprano, alto, tenor, and bass singers stand on risers and sing under, for, or perhaps with the director; choral music, that is, good music is performed; warm-ups, note reading, and singing in tune will yield good performance.
+horal rehearsals, choir practice, singing in a choir, vocal ensembles, vocalists - these words conjure up images shaped by a specific vocabulary which translates into practice: the director stands in front of the choir, behind a music stand, and chooses the music to be performed; soprano, alto, tenor, and bass singers stand on risers and sing under, for, or perhaps with the director; choral music, that is, good music is performed; warm-ups, note reading, and singing in tune will yield good performance.
 The fact that most people probably would agree to this partial image of the choir indicates that ideas about the role of the director and singers, about what kind of music should be sung, about how music is rehearsed, and what entails a good performance have become "normalized" or deemed "common sense" in our society.
 This "normalizing" process masks the fact that typical choir practices and discourses are fraught with power relations that serve specific interests and intentionally create silences and gaps.

 In this article, I tell a story that is a composite of the many choral experiences I have experienced both as singer and director.

+Patricia O'Toole is a doctoral candidate at the University of Wisconsin - Madison.
+Her resarch interests include choral pedagogy, feminist theory, and children's choirs.
 This is not a happy story.
-I have chosen not to dwell on the beautiful and aesthetic moments that can occur when making music, because they rarely happen for me as a choral singer or director.
-I find that the conventions of choral pedagogy are designed to create docile, complacent singers who are subject to a discourse that is more interested in the production of music than in the laborers.
+I have chosen not to dwell on the beautiful and aesthetic moments that can occur when making music, because they rarely happens for me as choral singer or director.
+I find that the conventions

+I find that the conventions of choral pedagogy are designed to create docile, complacent singers who are subjected to a discourse that is more interested in the production of music than in the laborers. of choral pedagogy are designed to create docile, complacent singers who are subjected to a discourse that is more interested in the production of music than in the laborers.
 Consequently, I present my choral experience from a critical feminist perspective in an attempt to expose the web of power relations that one enters during choral rehearsals.